varnish/Varnish-Book/varnish_book.rst

 ..
 In this chapter you will learn about:

 - Log data is in shared memory
-- Varnish logs everything (no debug switches)
+- Varnish logs everything all the time

 .. container:: handout

    ..
 Log data is in shared memory

-   Varnish provides log data in real-time.
+   Varnish provides log data in real-time, which is accessible through Varnish tools.
-   ``/var/log/varnish/`` is either non-existent or empty.
+   Varnish does not log into ``/var/log/varnish/``.
    There is a reason for that.

    .. logs everything

-   Varnish logs all its information to a shared memory log which is overwritten repeatedly every time it is filled up.
+   Varnish logs all its information to a shared memory log, which is overwritten repeatedly every time it is filled up.
-   The downside is that there is no historic data unless you set it up yourself.
+   The downside is that there is no historic data unless you instruct Varnish to store logs in files.
-   The upside is that you get an abundance of information when you need it.
+   The upside is that you get an abundance of information at a very high speed when you need it.

-   The ``varnishlog`` and ``varnishncsa`` configuration files allow you to enable or disable log writting to disk.
+   The ``varnishlog`` and ``varnishncsa`` configuration files allow you to enable or disable log writing to disk.
-   `Table 2 <#tables-2>`_ shows the location of the configuration file based on your platform.
+   `Table 2 <#tables-2>`_ in Subsection `Install Varnish and Apache as backend`_ shows the location of the configuration file based on your platform.
    Keep in mind that ``varnishlog`` generates large amounts of data!

    Varnish provides specific tools to parse the content of logs: ``varnishlog``, ``varnishncsa``, and ``varnishstat``.
    ``varnishlog`` and ``varnishstat`` are the two most common used tools.

    .. tip::

+      All tool programs to display Varnish logs have installed reference manuals.
-      Issue ``man varnishlog/varnishncsa/varnishstat`` to retrieve their reference manuals.
+      Use the ``man`` command to retrieve their manual pages.

 Log Data Tools
 --------------